SamniEgwu/Open-Cycle/README.md

 ## Revenue Model
 RICH CYCLE generates revenue through users' interaction with the AI waste education gaming feature, where users can purchase in-game tools to complete tasks more efficiently.

-## Call to Action
+## We Need Your Help!
 Join us in bringing this project to life!
-We are looking for contributors in mobile app development, backend systems, AI integration, and marketing.
+We are looking for passionate contributors in development, backend systems, designing, AI integration, environmental enthusiasts and promoters to bring this vision to life.
+Your contribution can make a significant impact.

 ## Features